-Whether you’ve experienced mold on indoor plants or not, it can be beneficial to know how to prevent mold in plant soil and on foliage.
+Whether you’ve experienced mold on indoor plants or not, it can be beneficial to know how to manage and prevent mold in plant soil and on foliage.
 Mold often thrives when the plant has received improper care or isn’t in the best condition.
 Keep an eye on your plants, checking them every day or two to make sure they’re doing okay.
 Maintaining proper care is key to preventing future mold on your indoor plants.